 SDC's rates of ED visits for anxiety increased by 4.3% between 2014-2016, while rates of inpatient discharges for anxiety decreased by 7.9% during the same time period (see Figure 22).
-People who identify as "other" race and Black/African American had the highest rates of ED visits and inpatient discharges for anxiety.
+People who identify as "other" race and Black/African American had the highest rates of ED and inpatient discharge for anxiety.